kcanivet/LearningGitHub/SalesforceDashboard.md

 #### Editing the Report Contents
 ![Salesforce Dashboard Outline][Dashboard]

-[Dashboard]: https://github.com/kcanivet/LearningGitHub/blob/main/Salesforce%20Report_edit1_outline.jpg "Setting up a Report - Edit {Outline View}"
+[Dashboard]: https://github.com/kcanivet/LearningGitHub/blob/main/Salesforce_Report_edit1_outline.jpg "Setting up a Report - Edit {Outline View}"

 On the left side of the edit menu is a choice between `Outline` and `Filter`.  `Outline` is where you can make changes to the data that appears in your report.
 Drag an item up or down to change the column order, Hit the "x" to remove a column, Or search for and add a new column by using the search box with the magnifying glass.
 At the top of this menu are sections to group rows or columns, I'll mention those in more detail when I talk about report charts.

-![Salesforce Dashboard Outline][Dashboard]
+![Salesforce Dashboard Outline][Dashboard2]

-[Dashboard]: https://github.com/kcanivet/LearningGitHub/blob/main/Salesforce%20Report_edit1_filter.jpg "Setting up a Report - Edit {Filter View}"
+[Dashboard2]: https://github.com/kcanivet/LearningGitHub/blob/main/Salesforce_Report_edit1_filter.jpg "Setting up a Report - Edit {Filter View}"

 Switching over to the `Filter` view, this is where you can limit or filter the data in the report.
 For this project, the goal was to show the impact that donation amount had on the overall total of funds raised.
 In this example I was investigating the donation amount greater than $100 and less than $500.
 You will notice the bounding filters along with the default filters on the left side of the image.
 The other two segments for investigation were donation amounts less than $100 and donation amounts greater than $500.
 If all you wanted to do was look though the data you could just modify the filter to look at the different donation classifications.
 In order to view the data as separate tiles on the dashboard however, I needed to douplicate the report and set a separate filter for each one.

 #### Adding a chart

-![Salesforce Dashboard Outline][Dashboard]
+![Salesforce Dashboard Outline][Dashboard3]

-[Dashboard]: https://github.com/kcanivet/LearningGitHub/blob/main/Salesforce%20Report_edit1_chart.jpg "Report Chart Settings"
+[Dashboard3]: https://github.com/kcanivet/LearningGitHub/blob/main/Salesforce_Report_edit1_chart.jpg "Report Chart Settings"

 The first thing needed to build a chart on a Salesforce report is to summarize or group something.
 For these reports I chose to group by province.
 Since MitoCanada is a charity that started in Alberta and grew across the country, it was important to see where the donations were coming from.
 This will allow the charity to plan activities and to know where to raise awareness.
 As I began building the reports and ultimately the Dashboard, there was a data issue with the province data field that needed to be addressed, so this was another reason that I went forward with this grouping.
 [Chart Options]